zhangjinde/av-sched/README.md

 }
 ~~~

-Deleting a job that do not exist simply returns "true" in the "deleted" field.
+Deleting a job that do not exist simply returns "false" in the "deleted" field.

 ### Ack a job